 We will provide you with a written estimate of the cost based on the number of hours we expect the case to take to provide a figure for the total cost of the service.
 We can provide the best information on that once we have a list of the deceased's assets and liabilities.
 If there is a house sale linked to the administration of the estate the cost of the conveyancing can be found in our conveyancing section of this web site.
 It is additional to the cost of dealing wit the Probate or Letters of Administration of the estate.

-We charge £175 plus VAT per hour for the work we do.
+We charge £210 - £285 plus VAT per hour for the work we do.
+The amount charged per hour is based on the complexity of the matter.
+We will confirm the fee with you before starting work.
 Your work will be conducted by an experienced solicitor or Chartered ILEX.

 All you need to do is click on the "staff" tab in our Probate department web pages and this information is available for you, together with our photographs.

 These are all set out in your estimate.
 Disbursements are things we pay for on your behalf.
 For example, court fee to obtain grant of Probate.
 Note: we don't make a profit on disbursements, we only charge you the actual cost we have paid for the search or other expenditure set out in the quote.

 Your estimate clearly sets out what does and does not attract VAT and how much it will be.

 The estimate we give includes gathering information about the deceased's assets and liabilities perusing the will of the deceased or advising on the situation generally if there is no will obtaining a grant of probate or letters of Administration gathering the assets and discharging the liabilities of the estate preparing an estate account for the Executors or Personal Representatives as appropriate and accounting to the beneficiaries under the will or according to the intestacy rules if there is no valid will in place.